 PTS apparatus licences are used to authorise the operation of PTS systems that comprises two or more land stations.
 The Radiocommunications (Cellular Mobile Telecommunications Devices) Class Licence 2024 [2] authorises mobile stations to communicate with land stations authorised under a PTS apparatus licence, under a ‘no interference no protection’ basis.

 PTS licences will only be issued for PTS systems in the 1800 MHz bands in those areas of Australia that are outside the areas defined for allocation by spectrum licensing, relevant areas defined in the ARQZWA Band Plan and other relevant embargo areas contained in Radiocommunications and Licensing Instruction MS03 - Spectrum Embargoes [3].

-t should be noted that:
+In addition to the above, PTS licences in the frequency ranges and areas as defined in Attachment 6 may only be issued to the relevant rail licensees as listed in Attachment 6.

+With the exception of rail PTS licences issued in frequency ranges and areas defined in Attachment 6, it should be noted that:

 in the 1710-1785 / 1805-1880 MHz bands, channel allotment bandwidths of 5 MHz will apply.